-With the Hilton HHonors™ Card from American Express, everyday purchases can help you make the most of your time on the road.
+With the Hilton Honors™ Card from American Express, everyday purchases can help you make the most of your time on the road.
 (American Express is a CardRatings advertiser)

-Offering 50,000 Hilton HHonors Bonus points as a sign-up bonus (after spending $750 in the first three months) and seven points for every dollar spent at participating Hilton Portfolio hotels, the Hilton HHonors™ Card from American Express is a practical option for those frequently on the go.
+Offering 80,000 Hilton Honors™ Bonus Points as a signip bonus (after spending $2,000 in the first three months; offer ends May 31, 2017) and seven points for every dollar spent at participating Hilton Portfolio hotels, the Hilton Honors™ Card from American Express is a practical option for those frequently on the go.

 Additionally, cardholders earn five points for every dollar spent at U.S. restaurants, supermarkets and gas stations, and three points per dollar on all other qualifying purchases, which makes this a solid choice for your everyday purchases and allows you to quickly rack up points to be redeemed for travel upgrades, free hotel rooms and other travel-related expenses.

-Hilton HHonors™ Card from American Express best features:
+Hilton Honors™ Card from American Express best features:

 The fact that this no annual fee credit card allows you to receive a ton of points and be eligible for great upgrades with ease is perhaps the biggest perk of the card, particularly for those loyal to the Hilton brand.

-Though you must spend $750 on the card within your first three months of membership in order to receive the introductory 50,000 Hilton HHonors bonus points, we actually consider this a benefit as that spending threshold is low compared to many other hotel perk credit cards (comparison below).
-Those 50,000 points alone can earn you one to 10 free nights at more than 4,600 hotels and resorts in 100 countries and territories, depending on your travel dates and the hotel category.
+Though you must spend $2,000 on the card within your first three months of membership in order to receive the introductory 80,000 Hilton Honors™ Bonus Points, we actually consider this a benefit as that spending threshold is below what many other hotel perk credit cards require (comparison below).
+Those 80,000 points alone can earn you more than 10 free nights at more than 4,600 hotels and resorts in 100 countries and territories, depending on your travel dates and the hotel category.

 And, as you'd hope to find with any travel-related credit card, we like that this card includes a number of protection perks such as the baggage, travel and car rental loss and damage insurance plans as well as roadside and global assistance hotlines.

-Lastly, Hilton HHonors™ Card from American Express cardholders enjoy complimentary Hilton HHonors Silver status, which gives you a 15 percent bonus on Hilton HHonors base points earned from Hilton HHonors stays and eligibility to upgrade to Gold status when $20,000 in eligible purchases has been made in a single calendar year.
-With Gold status, you can enjoy a 25 percent bonus on Hilton HHonors base points; premium room upgrades; and in-room, high-speed Wi-Fi at select hotel properties.
+Lastly, Hilton Honors™ Card from American Express cardholders enjoy complimentary Hilton Honors Silver status, which gives you a 15 percent bonus on Hilton Honors base points earned from Hilton Honors stays and eligibility to upgrade to Gold status when $20,000 in eligible purchases has been made in a single calendar year.
+With Gold status, you can enjoy a 25 percent bonus on Hilton Honors base points; premium room upgrades; and in-room, high-speed Wi-Fi at select hotel properties.

-While the Hilton HHonors™ Card from American Express is great for anyone who loves the Hilton properties and plans to stay there regularly, it is not necessarily the best choice for international travelers.
+While the Hilton Honors™ Card from American Express is great for anyone who loves the Hilton properties and plans to stay there regularly, it is not necessarily the best choice for international travelers.

 Even though there are Hilton Portfolio properties in 100 countries around the world, the card still has a 2.7 percent foreign transaction fee for each international transaction after conversion to U.S. dollars.
 Because of this, for frequent international travelers, we might recommend a credit card with no foreign transaction fee, such as the Citi® Hilton HHonors™ Reserve Card (Citi is a CardRatings advertiser), BankAmericard Travel Rewards® Credit Card or the Marriott Rewards® Premier Credit Card.

-Hilton HHonors™ Card from American Expresss vs. IHG® Rewards Club Select Credit Card
+Hilton Honors™ Card from American Expresss vs. IHG® Rewards Club Select Credit Card

-Similar to the Hilton HHonors™ Card from American Express, the IHG® Rewards Club Select Credit Card offers an introductory bonus point opportunity: 60,000 bonus points after you spend $1,000 on eligible purchases in the first three months of opening the account -- just a slightly higher threshold than the Hilton HHonors™ Card from American Express spending requirement of $750.
+Similar to the Hilton Honors™ Card from American Express, the IHG® Rewards Club Select Credit Card offers an introductory bonus point opportunity: 60,000 bonus points after you spend $1,000 on eligible purchases in the first three months of opening the account -- just a slightly lower threshold than the Hilton Honors™ Card from American Express spending requirement of $2,000.
 For those looking for a Chase credit card that can quickly rack up hotel points, the IHG® Rewards Club Select Credit Card is a viable option.

 Still, with a complimentary one-night hotel stay at over 4,900 hotels worldwide each year and no international fees, the IHG® Rewards Club Select Credit Card is still a worthwhile choice, especially for global travelers.

-Hilton HHonors™ Card from American Express vs. Marriott Rewards® Premier Credit Card
+Hilton Honors™ Card from American Express vs. Marriott Rewards® Premier Credit Card

 For travelers who prefer the Marriott brand, the Marriott Rewards® Premier Credit Card offers another easy way to gain a large chunk of bonus points quickly after opening an account.
 Plus, cardholders can add another 7,500 bonus points once their first authorized user makes a purchase with the card within the first three months of the account opening.

-Earning the introductory 80,000 hotel points is a nice perk for those signing up the for Marriott Rewards® Premier Credit Card, but users must spend $3,000 within the first three months to receive the bonus, a much higher spending requirement than with the Hilton HHonors™ Card from American Express
+Earning the introductory 80,000 hotel points is a nice perk for those signing up the for Marriott Rewards® Premier Credit Card, but users must spend $3,000 within the first three months to receive the bonus, a higher spending requirement than with the Hilton Honors™ Card from American Express

-Hilton HHonors™ Card from American Express vs. Premier Rewards Gold Card from American Express
+Hilton Honors™ Card from American Express vs. Premier Rewards Gold Card from American Express

 With no purchase APR (you pay your bill in full each billing cycle), no foreign transaction fees, airline and hotel credits, and rewards earning opportunities of three points per dollar on plane ticket purchases, the Premier Rewards Gold Card from American Express is a good choice for those looking to benefit from their travels.